PierreQuentel/bihan/README.md

 Mapping control
 ---------------
-bihan makes sure that a url matches only one callable in a _registered module_.
+bihan makes sure that a url matches only one function in a _registered module_.
 Otherwise it raises a `RoutingError`, with a message giving the scripts and functions that define the same url.